Woutah/configurun/README.md

 ```

 # Target Function

 The target function is the function that does all the work.
 This is the function that is being called when an item starts "running" in the Run-Queue.
 It takes a single argument: a [`Configuration`-instance](#configuration) - instance.
 The configuration-object contains all settings as set by the user when "add to queue" was pressed.

-This example uses the example-configuration from [the Configurtion section](#configuration), we simply print the values of the configuration to the console:
+This example uses the example-configuration from [the Configuration section](#configuration), we simply print the values of the configuration to the console:

 ```python
 def target_function(configuration: Configuration):
 	#Do something with the configuration